CERTIFICATE IN COACHING (OPTION 1 - for managers, executives, supervisors and HR Professionals) (Equivalent to Level 5)

 e) Primary Certificate in Redundancy Coaching and Counselling

 A certificate is awarded to participants who successfully complete the courses and the assignments undertaken at home (modules a–e).
 There is an enrolment fee.
 The aims and objectives are the same as for the specific primary courses undertaken.
 This certificate programme provides training in specialist areas relating to coaching and forms part of the Centre’s Diploma in Coaching programmes.
-The certificate course is run in association with the Centre for Stress Management and is recognised by the Association for Coaching, the British Institute for Learning and Development and the Chartered Association of Business Administrators.
+The certificate course is run in association with the Centre for Stress Management and is recognised by the International Society for Coaching Psychology and the Chartered Association of Business Administrators.

 ASSIGNMENT & CERTIFICATE